 The figures here are rounded to the nearest CM and 1/4".
 Modern setups use metric measurements however I have shown both for reference.

 The Yorkshire Dartboard: Some may disagree with the set-up I have listed above and this may be due to changes seemly adopted in parts of Yorkshire but not necessarily all.
-The information I have gathered from Yorkshire and Professional Dart players confirms this set-up however I am aware that some set the Yorkshire board up as per a standard clock board.
+The information I have gathered from Yorkshire and Professional Dart players confirm this set-up, however, I am aware that some set the Yorkshire board up as per a standard clock board.

 The Board should hang securely from a wall so that the height of the centre bull is 5ft 6ins from the floor.

 The throwing distances can vary from anything from 9ft face of the board measured horizontally.
-This equates 10ft 6ins when measure from the Centre Bullseye to the rear of the Oche.
+This equates 10ft 6ins when measuring from the Centre Bullseye to the rear of the Oche.

-** The Ipswich or Wide Fives set-up is shown as the standard setup however I am waiting confirmation as this may well change to the same as the London Five Dartboard,
+** The Ipswich or Wide Fives set-up is shown as the standard setup, however, I am waiting for confirmation as this may well change to the same as the London Five Dartboard.

 In 2010 Russ Strobel submitted to the Darts Australia a new recommended dartboard height for Wheelchair users.
 The height Russ has come up with is 137cm to the centre Bull.
 The height was based on the perceived origins of the standard hanging height of the standard clock dartboard.
 It is said the average height of a man in the England UK was 5’8” around 1920’s, the height to the centre bullseye of a standard board.
 Modern adjustments make that 173cm.
 Russ has taken this analogy and worked out what the height would be should a man of 5’8” (173cm) be sitting in a wheelchair.
 His exact figure came out to be 136.5cm however as Russ explains the addition of 0.5cm would make the recommended wheelchair dartboard height easy to remember 137cm (wheelchair) - 173cm (Standard).
 I agree with you Russ we all like things easy to recall.

 This new height for wheelchair users was recognised by the WDF on October 8th 2012.
-The fisrt World Disablity 'Winmau' Masters took place in 2014.
+The first World Disability 'Winmau' Masters took place in 2014.
 Read more about Disability Darts